 Stephen King is a fail-safe author; when I don’t know what to read, I read Stephen King because I’m always sure it will be great.
 This story was no exception, as you’ll soon find in this Needful Things book review.

 Stephen King is one of the most prolific authors of our time, but Needful Things is one of the most iconic tales.
 Once reading Needful Things, many pop-culture references start to make sense.

 It was the first novel Stephen King wrote after coming out of rehab for addiction.
 This proved that King doesn’t need to follow the writer’s adage of “write f*cked, edit sober.”
 He’s still a great author, sober.

-What Needful Things is about:
+What Needful Things Is About

 Set in the town of Castle Rock in Maine (where else would it be?), the residents are intrigued by a new store, Needful Things.
-Now what exactly could that supply?
-Whatever you need of course, or rather, whatever you believe you need.
+Now, what exactly could that supply?
+Whatever you need, of course, or rather, whatever you believe you need.

-Only Sherrif Alan Pangborn can feel something’s not quite right about the new clerk, but can he save his town from something much bigger than himself?
+Only Sherrif Alan Pangborn can feel something’s not quite right about the new clerk, but can he save his town from something bigger than himself?

-What I thought:
+What I Thought

 I would 100% recommend this to anyone who loves horror and thriller novels.
-I have a book shelf full of books I’ve yet to read but all I want to do is pick up another King novel!
+I have a bookshelf full of books I’ve yet to read, but all I want to do is pick up another King novel!